Joseph-Ndungi/josee-writes/_posts/2025-05-10-in-memory-checks-vs-database-queries.md

 tags: [Scaling]
 canonical_url: "https://dev.to/josephndungi/tradeoffs-between-in-memory-checks-and-database-queries-4egc"
 image: https://media2.dev.to/dynamic/image/width=1000,height=420,fit=cover,gravity=auto,format=auto/https%3A%2F%2Fdev-to-uploads.s3.amazonaws.com%2Fuploads%2Farticles%2Foo8vqy1r2y9d8u8zs1fm.jpg
+description: "Need to check multiple facts about a library book?
+Do you grab the book and examine it all at once, or ask the librarian several specific questions?
+Software developers face a similar dilemma with databases: fetch everything once, or make multiple targeted queries?
+This article delves into the engineering tradeoffs between these two fundamental approaches."
 ---

 # To Cache or Not to Cache: Tradeoffs Between In-Memory Checks and Database Queries